GUEST BLOG: Metrics and standards for water

 Author’s note

+This is a rapidly evolving and important area of activity.
+Since the initial research was carried out, the projects and initiatives I engaged with have moved forward and there are new initiatives emerging all the time.
 Through my work in Fife, I’m particularly aware of the Dreel Burn Investment Readiness (DBIRP) partnership which is one of the suite of projects funded by the Facility for Investment Ready Nature in Scotland (FIRNS) grant scheme.
-I’m also involved in the British Standards Institution’s current work on Nature Investment Standards – which again highlights the relative immaturity of measures and standards for many of the key water-related benefits.
+I’m also involved in the British Standards Institution’s current work on Nature Investment Standards – which again highlights the relative immaturity of measures and standards for many of the key water-related benefits. |